jack3715/Module1_Challenge_Citadel/README.md

 ## Business Impact and Results

 Citadel has achieved significant success and recognition in the financial industry.
-The company manages trillions of dollars in assets, provides liquidity to make markets efficient, and has an excellent reputation of delivering value to its clients.
+The company manages billions of dollars in assets, provides liquidity to make markets efficient, and has an excellent reputation of delivering value to its clients.
 Additionally, Ken Griffin is one of the biggest philanthropists in the United States.
 So far in 2023, Griffin has donated over $1.5B to Philanthropic causes, including a $300M donation to Harvard University.

 Hedge funds are typically evaluated based on various performance and risk-related metrics by investor and industry professionals.
 Some of the key metrics that are commonly used to assess hedge funds include: